Are You (Too) Experienced?

 In ‘ancient’ days, people got married with very little ‘antecedents’.

 Being a virgin, for a woman, was important, and men had few previous liaisons if any.
-Most were just physical.
+Those liaisons were just physical practice.

 In short, two people with little experience of other relationships entered this one, and everything was 'new’.
 There were few bits of 'then’ which would disturb the now.